ahmetmikailbayindir/My-Portfolio/portfolio-projects/README.md

 **Course**: CST8245 - Linux Scripting
 **Skills**: Bash scripting, flow control, input validation, Linux CLI

-**Projects**:
+**What I Built**:
-- **Parity Counter**: Counts even/odd numbers with input validation
+- **Parity Counter**: I wrote this to practice input validation - it counts even/odd numbers and handles errors gracefully
-- **Number Guessing Game**: Interactive game with random generation and loops
+- **Number Guessing Game**: My take on an interactive terminal game using loops and random number generation
-- **Calculator with Validation**: Command-line calculator with division-by-zero protection
+- **Calculator with Validation**: Built this to handle division-by-zero safely while learning error handling in Bash

-**Key Highlights**:
+**What I Learned**:
-- ✅ Input validation and error handling
+- Input validation is crucial - users will try to break your scripts!
-- ✅ Nested flow control structures
+- Nested flow control becomes second nature with practice
-- ✅ User-friendly terminal applications
+- Well-commented code is a gift to your future self
-- ✅ Well-documented, maintainable code
+- Terminal applications can be user-friendly with the right prompts and feedback

 ---